Is your Life Insurance policy subject to inheritance tax?

 While this article focuses on whether life insurance can help to avoid inheritance tax, there are various other ways to avoid it, ethically and legally.

-What is life insurance?
+What is Life Insurance?

 Life insurance is a policy providing a lump sum to your beneficiaries upon death.
-It is a key part of financial planning and is one of the ways to avoid IHT.
+It is a key part of financial planning and is one of the different ways to avoid IHT.

 The different types of life insurance include: